Health plan glossary

 The policyholder must be at least 18 years old, is financially responsible for the policy and is the person authorized to make changes to the plan.

 The monthly fee you pay for health plan coverage.
+Premium rates are subject to change at the beginning of each plan year.

-A provider network is a collection of providers, hospitals and facilities that have agreed to set reimbursement rates for health care services delivered to members of a health insurance plan.
+A provider network is a collection of providers, hospitals and facilities that have agreed to set reimbursement rates for healthcare services delivered to members of a health insurance plan.
 Providence Health Plan has three networks that are matched to our various plans.

 9. Q